 CICR was established in January 2007 to respond, through research and training, to one of the key challenges facing conservation today: identifying conservation practices and policies that simultaneously preserve biodiversity and serve human needs.
 Its mission has since expanded to the environmental arena as a whole, with graduate students and faculty affiliates working on the ecology of zoonotic disease, green infrastructure, land and water governance, resilience and environmental justice, among others.
+A key concern for CICR is acknowledging that conservation has, in some cases, contributed to dispossession, marginalization, and erasure of people with close ties to the land.
+We actively cultivate conversations both inside and outside of the Institute to examine conservation’s legacies and to reimagine more just conservation futures.

 To achieve its mission, CICR plays a convening and catalytic role in fostering integrative research across the social and environmental sciences and diverse knowledge traditions – disciplines, experiential, Indigenous – in dialogue and partnership with tribal and government agencies and non-governmental organizations.